euphonie/study-notes/Computer Science/Theory/Statistics/Statistics Recap.md

 The average outcome we expect if we run an experiment many times.

 #### Experiment
-To get the probability of an unknown event
+To get the unknown probability of an event we can conduct an experiment which comprises several trials.
+A trial is taking a measure of the event and recording the resulting outcome.
+In this case, multiple trials could help having a certainty of probability of how likely is the e

 > Written with [StackEdit](https://stackedit.io/).

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0NzA0NjgxNTEsMTY0OTA1MTE1NCwxOT
-I1NTE0MTM3LC0xMjU2MDI2MzU5XX0=
+eyJoaXN0b3J5IjpbOTYwOTgwMDY4LDE2NDkwNTExNTQsMTkyNT
+UxNDEzNywtMTI1NjAyNjM1OV19
 -->